RadarSoft/radarcube-aspnetcore-mvc-demo/README.md

 # Demo RadarCube OLAP component for ASP.Net Core MVC #

-The project is an example of deployment RadarCube OLAP component in ASP.Net Core MVC application.
+This is a sample project of RadarCube OLAP component deployment in ASP.Net Core MVC application.